cokelid/ChocoButler/README.md

 ## Installation
-In short: [download](https://github.com/cokelid/ChocoButler/archive/refs/heads/main.zip) the files, unzip to a folder, run the .bat file.
-Alternatively clone the [github repo](https://github.com/cokelid/ChocoButler.git) and run the .bat file.
+In short: [download](https://github.com/cokelid/ChocoButler/archive/refs/heads/main.zip) the files, unzip to a folder, double-click the `choco_butler.bat` file.

-You don't need to install ChocoButler - it's literally five files (a Powershell script, a settings file, two icon files, and a .bat file to start it).
-Okay, six files including this README.

-To test it out, double click the `choco_butler.bat` file (or run the `choco_butler.ps1` file in Powershell, from where you can see logging messages).
+Alternatively clone the [github repo](https://github.com/cokelid/ChocoButler.git) and run the `choco_butler.bat` file.

+To be clear, you don't need to install ChocoButler as such, just place the files in a folder, and double-click the `choco_butler.bat` file.
+If you don't like it, exit ChocoButler from the menu, and then delete the folder.
+ChocoButler makes no changes to your system (unless you use it to install updates of course).

+You will need a recent version of Chocolately.

+If you want to see ChocoButler's logging messages, either run within Powershell (by running `choco_butler.ps1`), or run the `choco_butler_visible.bat` file instead.
+This .abt file runs ChocoButler with a visible console window, rather than hiding the window.
+### Start with Windows
-To set it up to run every time you start Windows, copy a shortcut of the .bat file to your startup folder as follows:
+To set up ChocoButler to run every time you start Windows, copy a shortcut of the `choco_butler.bat` file to your startup folder as follows:

 1) Open start-up folder: Press `Win+R` (to open run dialog), and type `shell:startup`
 2) Right-click on the `choco_butler.bat` file and copy, then "Paste shortcut" in the startup folder

 ## Usage
 ChocoButler will first check for outdated packages 1 minute after you start ChocoButler (and every N hours thereafter).
 This delay prevents your PC getting hammered at startup.
-If you're keen, right-click on the Chocolatey icon in the system tray and click "Check for outdated packages now".
+If you're keen to check sooner, right-click on the Chocolatey icon in the system tray and click "Check for outdated packages now".

 Normally the regular blue/brown Chocolatey icon is shown in the system tray.
 If packages are available for upgrade, the icon will turn red.
 When updated packages are found, a popup will display also.